EPCCed/2022-07-27-hpc-intro-online/_episodes/13-scheduler.md

 the experience of others, the only jobs affected by a mistake in scheduling will be their own.

+> ## But how much does it cost?
+> Although your job will be killed if it exceeds the selected runtime,
+> a job that completes within the time limit is only charged for the
+> time it actually used.
+However, you should always try and specify a
+> wallclock limit that is close to (but greater than!) the expected
+> runtime as this will enable your job to be scheduled more
+> quickly.
+> If you say your job will run for an hour, the scheduler has
+> to wait until a full hour becomes free on the machine.
+If it only ever
+> runs for 5 minutes, you could have set a limit of 10 minutes and it
+> might have been run earlier in the gaps between other users' jobs.
+{: .callout}

 ## Cancelling a Job

 Sometimes we'll make a mistake and need to cancel a job.
 This can be done with